denyspoltorak/metapatterns-website/metapatterns/content/part-2--basic-metapatterns/monolith.md

 +++
 weight = 6
 title = "Monolith"
-description = A Monolith is a cohesive system which keeps all of its business logic, generic code and data together.
-This architecture fits short-lived tiny projects.
+description = "A Monolith is a cohesive system which keeps all of its business logic, generic code and data together.
+This architecture fits short-lived tiny projects."
 +++

 # Monolith